nojronatron/nojronatron.github.io/continuing-education/retro-blargh.md

 ## Saturday 24-Sept-2022

 I attended a seminar by Mica Goebig, where she discussed confidence issues, as well as managing fear and self-doubt.
+Her business is geared towards women, poc, etc. Her advice in this session was easily transportable to just about anybody.
+My takeaways to boosting my confidence are:

+- I need to continue making advances, no matter how small or big.
+- Regular retrospectives of my tasks, behavior, etc will help me better understand myself and make improvements.
+- Whenever challenges are overcome, I should take time out to celebrate it.

 ## Friday 23-Sept-2022